Sv443/BetterYTM/README.md

 <br>

 ## Features:
+- Input:
     - Use arrow keys to skip forward or backward by 10 seconds
-- Quickly open song lyrics on genius.com<!-- (powered by [geniURL](https://api.sv443.net/geniurl))-->
     - Switch between YouTube and YouTube Music on a video by pressing a hotkey (F9 by default)
+    - TODO: Automatically dismiss "are you still there" popup
+- Layout:
     - Remove the "Upgrade to YT Music Premium" tab in the title bar
+    - Set a custom size and step resolution for the volume slider
+    - Quickly open any song's lyrics on genius.com

+... and more!

 <br>

-To toggle features on or off, install the userscript, then edit it and look for the big "Settings" banner.
+To toggle features on or off, install the userscript, then click the "BetterYTM" text under the logo to open the settings menu.
-Below it you will find an object with properties that can be set to `true` or `false` accordingly.

-Once this script is more finished, I might add a menu to toggle these more easily.
+Note that the page needs to be reloaded for the changes to take effect.

 <br><br>